drwetter/testssl.sh/Readme.md

 On github you will find in the master branch the development version of the software -- with new features and maybe some bugs.
 For the stable version and a more thorough description of the software please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation").

-New features in the imminent stable release 2.6 are:
+New features in the stable release 2.6 are:

 * display matching host key (HPKP)
 * LOGJAM 1: check DHE_EXPORT cipher